metablaster/WindowsFirewallRuleset/README.md

   - Network configuration
   - Firewall management
   - Quick analysis of packet trace and audit logs
-  - Various firewall, system and network utility functions
+  - Various firewall, system, troubleshooting and network utility functions

 - Meaning this project is a good base to easily extend your firewall and include more rules and functionalities.
 - Currently there are some 800+ firewall rules, 10+ modules with 100+ functions, several scripts and a bunch of useful documentation.
 - You can choose which rules you want, and apply only those or apply them all with master script to your firewall.
 - All of the rules are loaded into GPO (Local Group Policy), giving you full power over the default Windows firewall.

 [Table of Contents](#table-of-contents)

 ## Core benefits of this firewall project

-1. System administrators would usually try to evade setting up firewall because detailed firewall configuration is very time consuming process, takes a lot of troubleshooting, changes require testing and security auditing and it only gets worse if you want to deploy firewall to hundreds or thousands of remote computers, for example not all computers might have same software or restriction requirements.
+1. System administrators would usually try to evade setting up detailed firewall because detailed firewall configuration is time consuming process, takes a lot of troubleshooting, changes require testing and security auditing and it only gets worse if you want to deploy firewall to hundreds or thousands of remote computers, for example not all computers might have same software or restriction requirements.

-2. Unlike firewall rules in control panel, these rules are loaded into GPO firewall (Local group policy), meaning system settings changes or random programs which install rules as part of their installation process will have no effect on firewall unless you explicitly make an exception.
+2. Unlike firewall rules in control panel, these rules are loaded into GPO firewall (Local Group Policy), meaning system settings changes or random programs which install rules as part of their installation process will have no effect on firewall unless you explicitly make an exception.

 3. Unlike default (aka predefined) Windows firewall rules, these rules are more restrictive such as, tied to explicit user accounts, rules apply to specific ports, network interfaces, specific executables, services etc. all of which is learned automatically from target system.

-4. Unlike in usual scenario, you will know which rules have no effect or are redundant due to ex. uninstalled program, a missing system service which no longer exists, renamed executable after Windows update or are redundant/invalid for what ever other reason.
+4. Unlike in usual scenario, you will know which rules no longer have an effect or are redundant due to ex. uninstalled program, a missing system service which no longer exists, renamed executable after Windows update and similar reasons.

-5. Updating, filtering or sorting rules and attributes such as ports, addresses and similar is much easier since these rules are in scripts, you can use editor tools such as `CTRL + F`, regex or multicursor to perform bulk operations on your rules, doing this in Windows firewall GUI is beyond all pain or not possible due to interface limitations.
+5. Updating, filtering or sorting rules and attributes such as ports, addresses and similar is much easier since these rules are in scripts, you can use editor tools such as regex, multicursor or `CTRL + F` to perform bulk operations on your rules, doing this in Windows firewall GUI is beyond all pain or not possible due to interface limitations.

 6. Default outbound is "block" unless there is a rule to explicitly allow network traffic,